top of page

 Do postal delays and costs discourage you from voting?

-Many Swiss in Australia have shared concerns about the high cost of returning voting papers (currently $15.05) and delays in receiving materials.
+Many Swiss in Australia have shared concerns about the high cost of returning voting papers (currently AUD $15.05) and delays in receiving materials.
 Frustration also remains over the suspension of e-voting in 2019.

 The good news: e-voting is available again as a trial for Swiss Abroad registered in the cantons of Thurgau (TG), St. Gallen (SG), Basel-Stadt (BS), and Graubünden (GR).
 Lucerne (LU) and Geneva (GE) are expected to join later this year and more will hopefully follow.